Actindo-AG/Documentation/Channels/Integration/01d_Amazon.md

 #### Prerequisites

-- An Amazon seller account has been created.
+- The Amazon seller account has been configured, see [#configuration-of-amazon-seller-account].
 - The *Omni-Channel Amazon Integration* plugin has been installed.
 - The OAuth authorization URI has been constructed, see [Construct an OAuth authorization URI](https://developer-docs.amazon.com/sp-api/docs/authorizing-selling-partner-api-applications).